kekyo/Epoxy/README.md

 In addition, `GetValue` defines the default value, and `SetValue` defines an overload that can perform additional operations when the value is changed.

+If you don't use the ViewModel injector at entire in your project, you can disable it to stop parsing code automatically and speed up the build.
+Specify `False` for` EpoxyBuildEnable` of `PropertyGroup` of csproj.

 ---

 ### EventBinder